VrindaJoshi/VrindaJoshi/README.md

 ### Hi, I'm @VrindaJoshi!
 I love swimming, playing the trumpet, and math!

 I also love to code!
-Some cool things I've created include...
-✨ <a class = "current-link" href="https://github.com/VrindaJoshi/punnetsquare">a punnet square application</a> which calculates the genotypes and phenotypes of offspring
+Some cool things I've created include... \n ✨ <a class = "current-link" href="https://github.com/VrindaJoshi/punnetsquare">a punnet square application</a> which calculates the genotypes and phenotypes of offspring \n
-✨ <a class = "current-link" href="https://github.com/VrindaJoshi/gr11culminating">a computer automated instructional software</a> that teaches you all about OOP (Object-Oriented Programming!)
+✨ <a class = "current-link" href="https://github.com/VrindaJoshi/gr11culminating">a computer automated instructional software</a> that teaches you all about OOP (Object-Oriented Programming!)\n
-✨ <a class = "current-link" href="https://VrindaJoshi.github.io">my personal website</a>
+✨ <a class = "current-link" href="https://VrindaJoshi.github.io">my personal website</a> \n

 🌱 I’m currently learning about all the cool things you can do in JavaScript.